pybuilder/pybuilder.github.io/documentation/tutorial.md

 language is more a step of packaging the sources rather than compiling them.
 Additionally, we saw how PyBuilder can help you ensuring that all the automatic tests are executed and that the test coverage matches you standards.

-We saw a few plugins in action. *pybuilder* provides more of them.
+We saw a few plugins in action. *PyBuilder* provides more of them.
 See the [documentation of plugins](/documentation/plugins.html) for available plugins.